 iPhones are widely popular, and people from all around the globe always impatiently waiting for a new model to hit the markets.
 Of course, glitches are inevitable, but luckily, there is always a solution for any kind of problem.
 Many users are faced with the issue when they cannot send or receive text messages from those who are not using the iPhone (any model).
 The problem itself is a bit confusing and annoying since many people are choosing Android or Blackberry, for example.
 In the text below, you will find several ways to fix can’t send or receive texts from non-iPhones, and texting will be possible again.

 Why iPhone won’t send texts to non iPhones?

 There are many reasons why the iPhone won’t send texts to Android, Windows, or Blackberry phones.
 For instance, it’s related to your carrier, your iPhone settings, etc. We are going to share how to deal with this issue, but before we do that, please make sure:

 - Your iPhone has a good signal.
 If the signal is poor, you may not be able to send the texts.

 - The Airplane mode is not activated.

 - Your iPhone doesn’t have a “no service” issue.
 If it’s so, fix the issue first.

 - You have entered the number correctly.
 Try not to use the country code, such as starting with “00(country code)” or “+(country code)”.

 Solution No.1: Toggle Airplane mode

 Toggling Airplane mode can be a way to refresh your iPhone connectivity.
 It will refresh the cellular signal, cellular data, etc. You can access the Airplane mode by swiping the bottom of any screen of your iPhone.
 Then, tap the Airplane icon once to turn it on.
 Wait for a few seconds before you turn it back off.

 Solution No.2: Device Settings

-The good starting point is to check your device settings.
-First, make sure that you are connected to Wi-Fi or cellular network.
+A good starting point is to check your device settings.
+First, make sure that you are connected to Wi-Fi or a cellular network.
 The next step is to select Settings and go to the Messages section.
 Take a look if Send as SMS, MMS and iMessage is ON.